jaalto/project--shell-script-performance-and-portability/README.md

 This project includes tests to determine the most efficient way to write shell script code.

-Please do not rely on raw result times, as they reflect the system used.
+Consider the raw `time(1)` results only as guidance, as they reflect the system used.
 Instead, compare the relative order in which each test case produced the fastest results.

 ## The file structure